sdrasco/drawdowngame/README.md

 ## Status

 - No, it’s not finished.
-- Yes, more details (like screenshots, builds, etc.) will appear **if** it's ever finished.
-- For now, this README is the user manual.
+- This README is the user manual.
 That should be enough for you.

 ---